SolidWallOfCode/libswoc/doc/code/ip_networking.en.rst

 needed.

 The return value of the blender indicates whether the combined result in :arg:`lhs` is a valid payload or not.
-If it is the method should return :code:`true`.
+If valid the method should return :code:`true`.
 In general most implementations will :code:`return true;` in all cases.
 If the method returns :code:`false` then the address(es) for the combined payload are removed from the container.
 This allows payloads to be "unblended", for one payload to cancel out another, or to do selective erasing of ranges.